IALA STRATEGIC VISION 2018-2026

 The organisation shall have a consultative, recommendatory, and technical nature.

-Ensure that aids to navigation systems and related services, including e-Navigation, Vessel Traffic Services, and emerging technologies, are harmonised through international cooperation and the provision of standards.
+Marine Aids to Navigation are developed and harmonised through international cooperation and the provision of standards.

-All coastal states have contributed to an efficient global network of aids to navigation and services for the safety of navigation, through capacity building and the sharing of expertise.
+All coastal states have contributed to a sustainable and efficient global network of Marine Aids to Navigation through capacity building and the sharing of expertise.

 To obtain the full IALA Strategic Vision, Goals and Priorities please click here.